-Bernie Sanders Responds To Allegations Of Sexism And Harassment On 2016 Campaign
+Bernie Sanders Responds To Allegations Of Sexism, Harassment By Aides During 2016 Race

-In the midst of accusations of sexism and sexual harassment by aides on Bernie Sanders' 2016 presidential campaign, the senator's former campaign manager acknowledged Wednesday that there had been "a failure" and Sanders himself is promising to make sure the same problems do not emerge if he runs in 2020.
+In the midst of accusations of sexism and sexual harassment by aides on Bernie Sanders' 2016 presidential campaign, the senator's former campaign manager acknowledged Wednesday that there had been "a failure," and Sanders is promising to make sure the same problems do not emerge if he runs in 2020.

 Over the past week, alumni of Sanders' presidential campaign have stepped forward to allege inappropriate behavior and unfair treatment of women.
 Numerous individuals said that staff on the campaign had not taken a complaint about sexual harassment seriously and had treated women unfairly.